 - Avoid keeping junk food like crisps and chocolate biscuits in the house

 - Bring in a plate of seasonal fruit or vegie sticks and dip to share around for morning tea at work

 - Catch up with friends for a walk or fitness class rather than a coffee and cake

 Changing habits is often a case of two step forwards, one step back.
+Habits of a lifetime aren't changed in a week!
 If you find yourself drawn off the path, acknowledge the setback, forgive yourself, and move forward with a recommitment to your goals.